 Formal applications will be invited later in the first term and the successful applicant(s) will be advised by the end of second term.

-(b) Reverse Order (host in July/August then travel to Germany in November of same year)
+(b) Reverse Order (host in June-August then travel to Germany in November of same year)

 4. Selection Criteria

 The Foundation’s criteria for selection will include a student’s: